404EdNotFound/Basic-Counter/README.md

 Basic Incrementor for counting and resetting the count back to 0

 # Running the Project
-* Please ensure that you have an appropriate IDE installed (prevably VSCode but Webstorm too) with a Live Server and preview for the contents!
+* Please ensure that you have an appropriate IDE installed (preferably VSCode but Webstorm too) with a Live Server and preview for the contents!
 * Please ensure that you also have HTML, CSS and Javascript installed as the project is written in these 3 languages.

 # Screenshots